marcwie/marcwie.github.io/content/_index.md

 ## News

+**08 Jul.
+'20:** Our new paper on [A network-based microfoundation of Granovetter’s threshold model for social tipping](https://www.nature.com/articles/s41598-020-67102-6) is now published in Scientific Reports.

 **14 May '20:** [Geo.X](https://www.geo-x.net/) is a research network for Geosciences consisting of ten partner institutions in the Berlin-Potsdam area.
 I am happy to announce that I have been appointed as a postdoctoral member of their [Young